 Want to avoid the crowds but enjoy a lively night out?
 If you’re the type of beachgoer that likes the best of both worlds, Delray beach is your perfect destination.
 Once voted “Most Fun Small Town in America” by USA Today, Delray is a small beach town with a big personality.
 Situated less than an hour from big cities like Boca Raton and Fort Lauderdale, it is known equally for its beautiful beaches and nightlife.
 Delray also provides visitors a plethora of activities like surfing, kayaking, sailing, and snorkeling.

-Popular with the Central Florida area and made famous by pro-surfer Kelly Slater, you’ll find surfing is a favored activity at Cocoa Beach.
+Popular in the Central Florida area and made famous by pro-surfer Kelly Slater, you’ll find surfing is a favored activity at Cocoa Beach.
 Cocoa has calm and consistent waves, perfect for a beginner learning the sport.
 Whether you’re catching a wave yourself or you just want to watch the experts do their thing, Cocoa Beach is a great area to relax with no frills.
 For a viewpoint 800 feet over the Atlantic Ocean, head to the pier and enjoy beachfront bars and restaurants serving fresh seafood.